🐍Python Exception Handling: Try, Except, Finally, Raise

 1. try Block

-block contains code that may produce an exception.
-If everything runs smoothly, the program skips to the else
+The try block contains code that may produce an exception.
+If everything runs smoothly, the program skips to the else or finally block.

 2. except Block